yang0110/Bandit-algorithms/README.md

 # contextual_bandit_algorithms

-This folder contains existing linear bandit algorithm in literature.
+This folder contains existing linear bandit algorithm in the literature.

-Algorithms are inplemente by myself following corresponding paper.
+Algorithms are implemente by myself following corresponding papers.

 The list of algorithms is: